Char Dham Yatra 2023 is open for pilgrims. A negative RT-PCR test report is not mandatory.

 The Dwarakadhish temple in Gujarat is also known as the Jagat temple.
 The temple itself is dedicated to Lord Krishna who has the King of Dwaraka as one of his many names.
 It is believed that the temple was built by Vajranabha, the grandson of Lord Krishna at Hari-Graha, the place where Lord Krishna resided.

-Connectivity ?
-If you want to fly down, Dehradun is the nearest location to Badrinath.
+Connectivity: If you want to fly down, Dehradun is the nearest location to Badrinath.
 A helicopter can also be taken here.
 For taking a train journey, Haridwar serves to be the best connected and closest stop, from anywhere in India.
-Buses and personal cars and taxis can again be taken till Badrinath, especially if you are coming from a state closer to Uttarakhand.
+Buses and personal cars and taxis can again be taken to Badrinath, especially if you are coming from a state closer to Uttarakhand.

 To know more about it, you may read our article on Puri Rath Yatra

 Connectivity: The closest airport is in Bhubaneshwar.
 Trains and buses connect this town to all parts of the country.

 The best time to visit is from October to April and you could also spend the new year here to start the year in a pious way!

 In your pursuit of piety, the small temple town of Rameshwaram in Tamil Nadu is the southernmost point of the Char Dham yatra.
 What's unique about this site is that it is a small island separated from the mainland by the Pamban Channel.
 According to Hindu mythology, this is the site from where Lord Rama built a bridge to go rescue his wife Sita from Ravana.
 To atone for the sin of killing Ravana "a Brahmin", Rama and Sita built a lingam (symbol of Lord Shiva) to be worshipped here.

 Connectivity: Madurai and Tuticorin airports are the closest to Rameshwaram and trains and buses ply regularly here, connecting it to different parts of the country.